 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 However, like many other states, Delaware’s ability to produce a STEM workforce has lagged behind this growing demand.
 In these areas, immigrants have been helping to close the shortfall.
-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
-This translates into a large employment boost for Delaware, where more than a third of all science and engineering graduate students are foreign born temporary residents.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+This translates into a large employment boost for Delaware, where more 43 percent of all science and engineering graduate students are foreign-born.

-Additionally, almost two-thirds of engineering PhDs at the state’s research-intensive universities are foreign born.
+Additionally, almost two-thirds of engineering PhDs at the state’s research-intensive universities are foreign-born.
 Between 2006 and 2012, immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion dollars in sales in Delaware.
 By 2020, Delaware will need to fill 22,320 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.
 Even so, our immigration policy hampers those contributions and keeps immigrants in STEM fields from reaching their productivity potential in the US.

-Share of STEM graduates at state's most research-intensive schools who are foreign born (2009): 53.8%
+Share of STEM graduate students at state's most research-intensive schools who are foreign-born (2013)

 Immigration Reform = Economic Growth in Delaware

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Delaware.
 In the Wilmington, New Jersey and Maryland metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 3,067 additional jobs and as much as $31,310,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,200 jobs and more than $110 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 1,000 jobs and add more than $107 million to Gross State Product by 2014.
 The new H-1B visas awarded to Delaware between 2010 and 2013 will translate into 2,957 new jobs for U.S.-born workers in the state by 2020.

 In Delaware, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $133 million to Gross State Product in 2014.

-Increase in share of foreign born workers in STEM fields: 35.5%
+Increase in share of foreign-born workers in STEM fields